profsmith89/ctps/_sources/chap15.md

         exec(''.join(edited_script), globals())
     except Exception as msg:
         if msg.args[0] == 'My breakpoint':
-            print(f'pdb2: Breakpoint at line {msg.args[1]}')
+            print(f'pdb3: Breakpoint at line {msg.args[1]}')
         else:
-            print('pdb2: script died with non-breakpoint exception')
+            print('pdb3: script died with non-breakpoint exception')
             print(msg)
 ```

 It's worth pointing out two other interesting aspects of the try-except-statement and the `exec` call used in this code block:

 1. In an except clause, we can declare a variable after the exception name (inserting the keyword `as` in-between).
-This variable (`msg` in the code block) is another name for the `Exception` object that was caught, and with it, we can access the arguments we specified when creating the `Exception` object (back on line 39 in the function `my_pdb`).
+This variable (`msg` in the code block) is another name for the `Exception` object that was caught, and with it, we can access the arguments we specified when creating the `Exception` object.
 We access them using the `Exception` object's `args` attribute, which acts like a list.
-2. In the `exec` call on line 63, we explicitly defined one of its optional parameters, which is the dictionary where global names should be placed.
+2. In the `exec` call on line 84, we explicitly defined one of its optional parameters, which is the dictionary where global names should be placed.
 We want this to be the same dictionary as our current global namespace, which we can access with the built-in function `globals`.
 We need this extra argument here and not in our earlier examples because there's an import-statement in `edited_script`.
 If you remove this argument from the `exec` call, you'll see that the debugging run of `guess32` dies saying that the name `random` is not defined (i.e., this module was imported into the wrong namespace).

 These details make our debugger into a useful and well-structured tool.
 More importantly, I hope that you see how we can build a debugger, which is nothing more than a program that reads a script as data, modifies it as it would any other data file, and then tells the machine to treat this data as code.
 By launching the script within a try-except-statement, the debugger can regain control of the machine on a breakpoint or any other error inside the script.
 First mystery solved!